isaac8069/Re-Art-Client/README.md

 # Re-Art

 Getting tired of the same old art on the walls of your home?
-Using our seasonal subscription service, you can receive a new collection of artwork delivered right to your door, tailored to your unique taste in art.
+Use our subscription service to receive a new collection of artwork tailored to your unique taste in art and delivered right to your door, season after season.

 ## Tech stack